sarath-mec/smks-docker-hdp/README.md

 curl --user admin:admin -H 'X-Requested-By:admin' localhost:8080/api/v1/clusters/dev?format=blueprint > examples/blueprints/single-container.json
 ```

+*Note*: I give Docker 7 cores and 14GB of RAM.
+If you're running with less, you should generate your own Ambari Blueprints with the recommendations Ambari provides (it should auto-detect your environment's available resources).

 To submit your blueprint to Ambari and have it install your cluster:
 ```
 # Can swap "single-container" for multi-container, or any type saved in examples/blueprints and examples/hostgroups